avoidwork/tiny-observable/README.md

 ## Testing

-Tiny-LRU has 100% code coverage with its tests.
+Tiny Observable has 100% code coverage with its tests.

 ```console
 > nyc mocha test/*.js